 So, Should You Buy an iPod?

 Sadly, iPod Classics were quietly discontinued in 2014, despite much rage from Apple lovers worldwide.
-You can try your luck grabbing a secondhand one on eBay, otherwise Apple currently offers three models: the iPod Touch, the iPod Nano and the iPod Shuffle.
+You can try your luck grabbing a secondhand one on eBay, otherwise Apple still offers a solitary iPod model: the iPod Touch.

 So that’s what you could buy… but should you?

-If you’re thinking about an iPod Touch, it could be a worthy investment — particularly if you run Android or Windows on the rest of your mobile devices.
-Almost identical to an iPhone 3 in appearance and operation, the iPod Touch could give you access to iOS-only apps, while offloading some of the burden from your smartphone.
+If you’re thinking about an iPod Touch, it could be a worthy investment, particularly if you run Android or Windows on the rest of your mobile devices.
+Almost identical to an old iPhone in appearance and operation, the iPod Touch will give you access to iOS-only apps, and take some of the burden off your smartphone.

 Do you own an iPod?
 Would you invest in one?